flightphp/core/README.md

         // But will not match /bob/12345
     });

+## Optional Parameters

+You can specify named parameters that are optional for matching by wrapping segments in parentheses.

+    Flight::route('/blog(/@year(/@month(/@day)))', function($year, $month, $day){
+        // This will match the following URLS:
+        // /blog/2012/12/10
+        // /blog/2012/12
+        // /blog/2012
+        // /blog
+    });

+Any optional parameters that are not matched will be passed in as NULL.

 ## Wildcards

 Matching is only done on individual URL segments.
 If you want to match multiple segments you can use the `*` wildcard.